svisser/gtk3-tic-tac-toe/README.rst

 When creating the virtualenv for this project you need to:

-- specify the Python 3.5 interpreter for which you have installed the above dependencies, and
+- specify the Python 3.5 interpreter for which you have installed the GObject Python bindings, and
-- ensure that the Python interpreter in the virtualenv has access to the GObject bindings installed for the system Python interpreter:
+- ensure that the Python interpreter in the virtualenv has access to the Python packages installed for that Python interpreter:

 .. code-block:: bash